BD (company): Health and safety issues

+In 2020, C.R.
+Bard, Inc. and its parent company BD were fined $60 million USD for failing to adequately inform patients about health risks related to their transvaginal mesh devices.

+Recalls

 2007 Discardit II incident in Poland

 In mid-2007, the firm's Discardit II series of syringes numbered 0607186 was withdrawn from hospitals and other medical services around Poland, about half a year after the discovery of remains of dark dust in some syringes, which were alleged to have been from this series.
 The newspaper Dziennik Online claimed that other series such as 06022444, 0603266, and 0607297 were also suspected of being contaminated.
 BD recalled and tested the syringes in question, and revealed sterile particulates in 0.013 percent of the products.

 2010 Q-Syte Luer and IV Catheter partial recall

 In February 2010 BD announced a voluntary product recall of certain lots of BD Q-Syte Luer Access Devices and BD Nexiva Closed IV Catheter Systems.
 BD stated that the use of the affected devices may cause an air embolism or leakage of blood and/or therapy, which may result in serious injury or death.
 The approximately 2.8 million BD Q-Syte and 2.9 million BD Nexiva units containing 5 million BD Q-Syte devices that were recalled were distributed in the United States, Asia, Canada, Europe, Mexico, the Middle East, South Africa, and South America.
 The recall was initiated on Oct.
 28, 2009 after BD received complaints of problems due to air entry through a part of the device.
 BD stated that the cause of the problem was manufacturing deviation and claimed that it corrected the problem.
 BD announced that it notified customers about the recall by letter and has been working with the U.S. Food and Drug Administration and worldwide health agencies to coordinate recall activities.